 1. Be strong

-Even if your device doesn't have Touch ID, you should absolutely still use a passcode lock.
+Even if your device doesn't have Touch ID or Face ID, you should absolutely still use a passcode lock.
 Not only does it protect your iPhone or iPad from casual snooping—or from people tweeting "poopin" the minute you leave it unattended—it prevents thieves from getting your data, and makes wiping it just a secure.

 2. Be private